kathrinlin/customizing-aspnetcore-book/manuscript/03-dependency-injection.md

 Anyway, you have the choice to use any DI container which is compatible to the .NET Standard.
 You have the choice to change a lot of the default implementations in ASP.NET Core.

 So you can with the default HTTPS behavior on Windows.
-To learn more about that please read the next post about [Customizing ASP.NET Core Part 04: HTTPS]({% post_url customizing-aspnetcore-04-https.md %}).
+To learn more about that please read the next chapter.